 Employee share award implementation

-The solution we proposed was a combination of EMI options coupled with shares which gave a right to dividend but not to capital or voting rights.
+We proposed a solution of Enterprise Management Incentives (EMI) options coupled with shares which gave the holders a right to dividends, but not to capital or voting rights.

 The process we applied to find the solution

 We took our client through the available choices.
 These included EMI options; ordinary shares carrying rights to dividends, voting, and capital; a special class of shares which carried restricted rights such as only the right to a dividend; or a mixture of the above.

 We narrowed down the choices to those which would achieve the objectives.

 We did mention that there were many other types of employee share plans available but none as suitable as those we selected for discussion.
 Company Share Option Plans (CSOP) are not as flexible as EMI.
 Save As You Earn (SAYE) and Share Incentive Plans (SIP) have to be made available to all employees, which was not the intention of the employer.
 Unapproved options are often not suitable if the business can qualify for a tax approved share plan such as EMI options.

 The intention was to encourage the senior employees to build the business and prepare for a trade sale.
 EMI options were the best choice for the employer as they can be implemented on the basis that the employee only receives a benefit on the actual sale of the company.
 The benefit conferred is the right to receive a share of the sale proceeds equal to the number of shares awarded under option.

 EMI was attractive as the employer has a discretion over the size of each award and hence tight control on shareholder dilution.
 There was also no tax charge for the employees on award of the EMI option.

 Our client felt uncomfortable giving away equity to employees who could leave before the sale.
 Also, EMI options do not carry the right to receive dividends.